felixalbrigtsen/Little-things/readme.md

 This is a collection of small projects, mostly in JavaScript.

-Try to download and run my chess project!

 Pages that use assets like audio and images may be blocked by your browsers CORS cross-origin policies.
 To circumvent this, spin up a simple web server like `php -S 0.0.0.0:8000` or `python3 -m http.server`.